homebound-team/beam/README.md

 Beam is specifically "Homebound's design system".
 Given this extremely narrow purpose, we can lean into the simplicity of:

 * We don't need to support everything for everyone
-* We can prefer API & UX simplicity & consistency over complexity
+* We can prefer API/UX consistency & simplicity over configuration & complexity

 The most concrete manifestation of this is that we want to *provide as few props as possible*.